Things to Do Free of Charge

 The 58-acre Cathedral Bay is an excellent example of the Carolina Bay phenomenon found throughout the Atlantic Coastal Plain.
 Carolina Bays are wetlands that vary in size, ranging from less than an acre to several hundred acres and often support abundant wildlife.
 Access to Cathedral Bay is by wading or canoes.
 No motor boats allowed.

 Float down the South Fork of the Edisto River from any of the three launches found in Bamberg County.
 Choose from Claude's Landing, Bobcat Landing or Brabham's Landing.
-The Chamber offers shuttles for organized trips held throughout the year.
+Shuttles are offered during organized trips held throughout the year.
 Paddlers are can bring their own boat and equipment or rent from local dealers such as Cope Kayak Company.
 Call for dates.